neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 ```
 <br>

-We'll call our project `my_first_project`, and can type this into
+We'll call our project `my_first_project` and can type this into
-the first input box on the page.
+the first input box on the page:

 ```{image} /_static/screenshots/tutorial-1-make-project-name-dark.png
    :align: center